mia1024/grade-script/README.md

 # Grade: Python Module

+This repository is a part of the [grade project](https://github.com/mia1024/grade).
 Tested on Arch Linux with Python3.9.

 ## Dependencies